Online CPD coursePeople, Organisation and Leadership: Problem Solving & Decision Making

 We would recommend that this online course provides 4 weeks of learning material, at 10 hours a week.

 The benefit of online learning is you can progress through the educational material at your own pace, and complete the course quicker or slower than the average 4 weeks.
 You will also gain access to the course material for a full year, so that you can refer back to your notes or material after completing the course.

-This course will be launching in 2021, and once it has launched the course will be available for students to start flexibly throughout the year.
+The course is available for students to start flexibly throughout the year.